JuanPSandoval/Chat-Express-PostGreSQL/README.md

 ## ⚠️ Disclaimer

 This project includes a very simple frontend, making it easy to test or integrate with your own custom application.
+Don't forget to create the .env file in the main folder and add the environment variables:
+DB_TOKEN,DB_LINK,JW_TOKEN_SECRET

 ---